cengenproject/quantif_exon_skipping/README.md

 In script `src/suppa2_generate_events.sh`, we run SUPPA2 to get SE (skipped exon) events annotation.
 It creates a tab file.
 In addition, it calls `generate_CI_events.R` and `generate_CE_events.R` to extract constitutively included (CI) and excluded (CE) exons from the same genes as the SE.
 Finally, it makes two bed files from the tab file, to be used for quantification.

+If needed, run `src/prep_alignments_bsn12.sh` (that in turns uses `src/combine_sj_files.R`) to assemble the technical replicates into a scratch directory.
+Only needed if it wasn't already done recently.

 Then `src/get_psi_for_SE.sh` counts inclusion and exclusion reads with `bedtools` and `grep`, starting with SE annotation bed, and calls `src/assemble_psi.R` to create the result `assembled_psi.tsv`.
 Note: takes about 2.5 minutes/sample (8h total), and requires up to 200 GB memory for some samples.